 Special majority as per article 249 requires a majority of 2/3rd members present and voting.
 For example, if out of the 245 members in Rajya Sabha, if only 150 are present and voting, then the special majority required as per article 249 would be 101.

 Cases where special majority as per article 249 is used: To pass the Rajya Sabha resolution to empower the parliament to make laws in the state list. (valid up to 1 year, but can be extended any number of times).

 Special Majority as Per Article 368

 Special majority as per article 368 requires a majority of 2/3rd members present and voting supported by more than 50% of the total strength of the house.
 This type of majority is used for most of the Constitutional amendment bills.
 To pass a constitution amendment bill in Rajya Sabha, in addition to getting the support of 123 members, the bill should be favoured by more than 2/3rd of the members present and voting.

 Cases where special majority as per article 368 is used:

-- To pass a constitutional amendment bill which does not affect federalism.
+- To pass a constitutional amendment bill that does not affect federalism.

 - Removal of judges of SC/HC.

 - Removal of CEC/CAG.

-- Approval of national emergency requires special majority as per Article 368 in both houses.
+- Approval of a national emergency requires a special majority as per Article 368 in both houses.

 - Resolution by the state legislature for the creation/abolition of the Legislative Council (Article 169).

 Special Majority as Per Article 368 plus State ratification

-This type of special majority is required when a constitutional amendment bill try to change the federal structure.
+This type of special majority is required when a constitutional amendment bill tries to change the federal structure.
 Special majority as per article 368 plus state ratification requires a majority of 2/3rd members present and voting supported by more than 50% of the state legislatures by a simple majority.
-A good example would be the bill which introduced the National Judicial Appointments Commission (NJAC).
+A good example would be the bill that introduced the National Judicial Appointments Commission (NJAC).
 It required the support of at least 15 state legislatures out of the 29 states.